 Pan Roasted Mushrooms in Garlic Butter Sauce.
 Even the name exudes sophistication and decadence.
 Think meaty mushrooms drowning in a creamy garlic butter sauce.
-While hardy enough to serve as an entire meal, on crusty french bread no less, I much prefer to pair with roast beef and Crock Pot potatoes.
+While hardy enough to serve as an entire meal, on crusty french bread no less, I much prefer to pair with roast beef (or Instant Pot Roast Beef) and Crock Pot potatoes.
 Yep – there’s the decadence part.
 Sometimes a girl wants what a girl wants.
 And I want garlicky buttery mushrooms.
-Well, sometimes I want these red wine sauteed mushrooms, but today I’ll stick with these roasted mushrooms.
+Well, sometimes I want this Mushroom Sauce, red wine sauteed mushrooms, or these Air Fryer Mushrooms, or even Marinated Mushrooms but today I’ll stick with these roasted mushrooms.

 I’ve done a lot of experimenting with these roasted mushrooms over the past few years and have the proportions down to a science.
 Most recipes you’ll find on FoodieandWine.com are pretty flexible, but this isn’t one of them.
 Sure- you can slab as much garlic and butter as you like, but make sure you read our cooking tips and stick to them.
 Stick.
 To.
 The.
 Tips.